luckylookas/whenthengo/README.md

 | body| string | the expected response body|

+### api /whenthengo

+#### GET /up
+returns an empty ```200 OK```.

+This can be used to check if the app is up and ready to handle requests.

+#### POST /whenthen

+post a whenthen as JSON in the request body, just as you would with the configuration file.
+Whenthengo will add it to existing configured whenthens.

+We also provide a client for that under [here](github.com/luckylukas/whenthengo/client)

 ### matching

 Whenthengo will match case insensitive and ignoring whitespace where ever it can.